elyograg/cacheviewhandler/README.md

     * Delete the included solr-core jar from the lib directory.
     * Build custom Solr as outlined below.
     * Copy custom solr-core jar from the freshly built dist directory to this tree's lib directory.
-* Use "./gradlew clean assemble" to create jars in build/libs ... the "-plain" jar will be the one you need.
+* Use "./gradlew clean assemble" to build.

+## Installing this package:

+* Build the package as outlined above.
+* Create a directory called lib in the Solr Home.
+This is typically where solr.xml and core directories live.
+Copy the jar ending in -plain from the build/libs directory to that new lib directory.

 ## Building a custom Solr: